 Step 4: Terminate the conflict conversation

-Make an appointment with your "counterparty" or the person concerned.
-Dates are very suitable in the late afternoon, because then you have no pressure "back out" and because those affected can then go home immediately.
+Make an appointment with your “counterparty” or the person concerned.
+Appointments in the late afternoon are well suited because you then have no pressure “out backwards” and because those affected can go straight home afterwards.

-Choose a neutral place for the conflict discussion, ie not your office or that of the "counterparty" or one of the affected parties.
-Make sure you are undisturbed, have no listeners, and that there are no superiors present.
+Choose a neutral place for the conflict discussion, not your office or that of the “counterparty” or one of the parties concerned.
+Make sure that you are undisturbed, have no listeners, and that there are no superiors present.

 Step 5: Open the conflict conversation

 Start the conversation by first introducing the procedure.
 After you have greeted your “counterparty” or the parties concerned, explain the further procedure, which should consist of the following points (they correspond to the next steps 6 to 10):